 Let’s look at some examples of human cell types including the egg cell, the sperm cell, muscle cells, red blood cells, nerve cells, and ciliated cells and examine how their structure is adapted to their function.

 An egg cell is also called an ovum, or an oocyte.
 The suffix “-cyte” means “cell.”
 Egg cells are reproductive cells.
 Reproductive cells are cells that play a role in producing offspring and are also referred to as gametes.
 In humans, the egg cell is the female reproductive cell.
-It is produced by the ovaries; and if it is fertilized by the male reproductive cell or the sperm cell, it will develop into an embryo in the uterus and will eventually grow into a baby human.
+The egg cell is produced by the ovaries, which are organs in the female reproductive system.
+If an egg cell is fertilized by the male reproductive cell or the sperm cell, it will develop into an embryo in the uterus and will eventually grow into a baby human.

 The egg cell, as shown in Figure 2, has several adaptations that allow it to carry out its function as the female reproductive cell.
 It is larger than a normal cell and has the basic cell organelles, structures, and extra nutrients necessary to begin embryonic development if fertilized by a sperm cell.
 It also has a special jellylike coating, which hardens immediately after fertilization.
 This prevents more than one sperm cell from fertilizing the same egg cell.
 Perhaps most importantly, the egg cell has half of the genetic material that will be inherited by the offspring.
 This is called a haploid cell.
 The other half of the genetic material is delivered to the egg cell by the sperm cell.
 Reproductive cells, like egg cells and sperm cells, are made through a special process that ensures they possess exactly half of the parent’s DNA.